EasonNgan/Planframework/README.md

 - Change_planpattern_7_tables

-  some sql for you to change the floorplanpatten and unitplanpattern
+  some sql for you to change the floorplanpatten, unitplanpattern and planimage

 - Imageid_list_change_for_floorplan

-  steps for changing google drive imageid list
+  steps for changing google drive imageid list and generate imgid sql

 - Restore_specific_patternid_floorplan